Home Loan Guide

 Frequently Asked Questions

-A 'good' rate depends on the current economic climate, your credit score, and the loan term.
-Generally, borrowers with a credit score above 750 and a 20% down payment secure the most competitive market rates.
+A good rate depends on the current economic climate, your credit score, and the loan term.
+Generally, rates within 0.5% of the lowest advertised rate for your credit tier are considered competitive.

-Fixed rates provide stability and protection against rising interest rates, while floating rates may start lower and decrease if market rates drop, though they carry more risk.
+Fixed rates provide stability and protection against rising interest rates, while floating rates may start lower but can increase over time.
+Choose fixed for long-term stability, floating if you plan to sell or refinance within 3-5 years.

 Next Steps